-If you have any questions or comments right now, please do not hesitate to post them on the canvas "Discussions", or e-mail trouts@d.umn.edu, or ZOOM https://umn.zoom.us/my/trouts (E-mail is fastest, and most generally best as quite often URLs need be sent.)
+If you have any questions or comments right now, please do not hesitate to email troufs@d.umn.edu, or ZOOM https://umn.zoom.us/my/troufs.
+(E-mail is fastest, and most generally best as quite often URLs need be sent.)